sarab30351/r-analysis-portfolio/README.md

 ### P.S: The originally planned C-index comparison was removed because the final analysis no longer relies on a single full follow-up model with constant hazard ratios, making one overall discrimination estimate difficult to interpret.

+### *Document status: The dated updates above report changes made during model development.
+The original analysis plan is retained below for transparency.
+Where the two conflict, the most recent dated update supersedes the original plan.*

 # Investigation into the prognostic contribution of molecular subtype in breast cancer

 ## A survival analysis of the METABRIC cohort